Mo'ezet Ha-Po'alot (Council of Women Workers)

-Termination of the historic discrimination against women in all aspects of life was another goal.
+Ending the historic discrimination against women in all aspects of life was another goal.
 To accomplish this, activists of Mo’ezet ha-Po’alot avowed, women should be socially and politically educated.
 Political savvy and training would empower women and thus prepare them for their new role as partners in the Zionist-Socialist endeavor.
-Hence collaborating with the Histadrut was pivotal in Mo’ezet ha-Po’alot’s plan to produce a new type of woman.
+Hence collaborating with the Histadrut, which had political as well as economic clout, was pivotal in Mo’ezet ha-Po’alot’s plan to produce a new type of woman.
 Did the affiliation with the Histadrut benefit women?

-Relations between Mo’ezet ha-Po’alot and the Histadrut’s hierarchy were shaped by three main issues: affiliation or non-affiliation; assimilation or integration: i.e., autonomy for women workers’ institutions or their subordination to the larger Histadrut institutions; and the relations between the center and the periphery in the Women Workers Movement itself.
+Relations between Mo’ezet ha-Po’alot and the Histadrut’s leadership were shaped by three main issues: affiliation or non-affiliation; assimilation or integration, i.e., autonomy for women workers’ institutions or their subordination to the larger Histadrut institutions; and the relations between the center and the periphery in the women workers’ movement itself.